Apprenticeships

 The course lasts for three years, with two of those years in college, followed by a full year hands on experience while training at one of our offshore wind farm sites.
 A national apprenticeships hub has been developed by RWE in North Wales and this is where the two years of college-based study takes place, fully supported by the business.

-Many of the apprentices trained through our apprentice programme go on to work on projects like Triton Knoll, or the wider RWE fleet, or within other offshore wind companies in the UK.
+Many of the apprentices trained through our apprentice programme go on to work on projects like Triton Knoll, the wider RWE fleet, or within other offshore wind companies in the UK and abroad.

 Apprenticeships on Triton Knoll